 articles, blogs and video content so you can peruse the latest consumer news — whether you're looking to learn more about budget-friendly home improvement plans, understanding the benefits and risks of

 retirement options or searching for the latest recalls of baby products.

 Just go to www.thayerpubliclibrary.org and click on the

 Consumer Reports icon.

+Have you noticed the shelving near the new DVDs on the main level?
+It's the new self-serve hold pickup shelf!
 Instead of waiting in line to collect your books on hold, you will soon be able to pick them up yourself from this new shelf.
 So, if you like to get in and out of the library quickly, and don't mind serving yourself, you will be able to get your holds, use the self-checkout and be on your way fast!

 For now, the self-serve hold shelf is available for just books on the main level.
 If you have a CD, DVD or other media, you will still need to pick it up from a staff member at the

 circulation desk.
 Also, if you send a family member in to pick up a hold that was placed using your library card, they will need to have your card to use the self-checkout

 We hope you'll enjoy all of the changes we are making on the main level.
 We are updating, beautifying, and working to make everything work smoothly so that we can continue to offer the high level of customer

 service that our staff enjoys providing the community.